 - Add dimension to paint - mix with sand

 - Texture Paste or Grit Paste

 - Crackle surface

 I use all of the techniques at different times and for different purposes.

 First, layers of paper or cardboard to add texture

 How can you use layers of some kind of paper to add texture?
 Well, first you can use different thicknesses of paper or cardboard to add dimension.
 That's one reason I use cardboard for windows and doors on my little houses rather than card stock.
 It is far easier to cut out the tiny windows in card stock, but it just doesn't give the same dimension.
 Here's an example from the upcoming Halloween house book.

 Luna's Creepy Clock House has cardboard windows and window shutters that are far more dimensional than card stock versions would be.
 Crackle paint helps as well.

 Another example of layering technique that gives delightful dimension to your paper crafts is shown below in the harlequin pattern in the shingles.
-I made a V-shaped pattern for shingles that I used on Hilda’s Haunted Abode (in my upcoming digital book to be published at the end of September).
+I made a V-shaped pattern for shingles that I used on Hilda's Haunted Abode (in my book - 13 Handcrafted Halloween Houses).

 And this photo shows Morgan's Medieval House with staggered shingles giving dimension and visual interest to the miniature house.